 Clergy Led Inquirer’s Classes

 Each spring and fall, visitors and new members of Saint Mark’s are invited to an informal gathering at a parishioner’s home.
 These events give people an opportunity to meet other people new to Saint Mark’s as well as an opportunity to meet established members and clergy.
-Our next dessert will be in the spring.
+Our next dessert will be in the fall.

 New Member Welcome Sunday

 Two Sundays a year are set aside for welcoming new members to Saint Mark’s.
 During both the 8:00 and 10:00 services, those who have become members are recognized by name and with prayer.
 Our next Welcome Sunday will be in the fall.